Tonguardorg/devdoc/tonguard-api.md

 ##  Authentication

-First you retrieve a new JWT token using login/password authentication.
-After that you can use it to access other resources.
+First, you retrieve a new JWT token using login/password authentication.
+After that, you can use it to access other resources.

 **JWT token example**